 Most time capsules since that famous one in 1939, its supplemental one in 1964, and the Crypt of Civilization at Oglethorpe University in Georgia have been far less enterprising insofar as time interred goes.
 The Westinghouse time capsules of 1939 and 1964 are to be opened in 6939 - 5,000 years from the first one's 1939 placement.
 The Crypt of Civilization is to be opened May 28, 8113.
 That will be 6173 years after its 1940 dedication.
 Most time capsules placed today are made for smaller interment times, 25 to 150 years.

+In Bill Young's article about the 1964 time capsule, he talks about owning a copy of the 1939 Book of Record.
 "I feel that fate has entrusted me with this duty," Bill writes.
-He says he feels sadness for being able to get the copy (he bought his online, I bought my copy from a genealogy bookseller).
+He says he feels sadness for being able to get the copy.
 Why?
 It is sad that in many cases, the institutions have thrown these books away.
 Westinghouse Electric & Manufacturing Company printed up 3,650 of the books and distributed them to libraries and institutions around the world.
 I have one of those.
 Bill's copy was one of the 2,000 that were printed on handmade paper and stamped with aluminum.

 I also felt honored to have a copy of the book, but Bill's article made me think about it in a different way.
 One day a few months ago, I walked into my local library to be amazed at how many actual books of all kinds were missing, sent away due to digital copies being on hand, they said.
 And it is true that if a book doesn't circulate much, it may easily be removed from the library's collection completely.
 These Westinghouse Time Capsule books have ended up in bookstores and online auctions.
 And yes, probably in dumpsters.
 "How can The Book of Record be secured for the people of 50 centuries from now," Bill writes, "if the institutions to which they were entrusted cannot manage to keep them even for 70 years?"
 It's so true.